 What Is Wrongful Death?

 When an individual’s negligent actions result in a death, the at-fault person needs to be held accountable.
-At Tucker Griffin Barnes, our Staunton wrongful death lawyers fight tirelessly to obtain justice and fair recoveries on behalf of the surviving loved ones of those wrongfully killed.
+At Tucker Griffin Barnes, our team of experienced Staunton wrongful death lawyers fight tirelessly to obtain justice and fair recoveries on behalf of the surviving loved ones of those wrongfully killed.
 Since 1990, we have represented grieving families with compassionate, caring service, while aggressively fighting for justice and compensation on their behalf.

 What Are Common Causes of Wrongful Death?